What rental guarantee? Payment, refund and special situations

 What is a rental guarantee?

 The security deposit is an amount equal to a maximum of 3 months' rent, as specified in the rental agreement.
-It is paid before the start of the tenancy, in practice before the keys are handed over.
-If the tenant does not pay it, you can cancel the contract.
-As a landlord, the rent deposit covers any failure to comply with the terms of the contract:
+It must be paid before the start of the tenancy, effectively handing over the keys, or the landlord may terminate the contract.
+The landlord uses the security deposit to cover any failure to comply with the terms of the contract:

 • Unpaid rents in relation to the agreed payment dates.